 In this session we've talked all about professionalism and how, as professionals in early childhood education, we have specialized knowledge and skills.
-As early childhood professionals, we should be knowledgeable aboutour program's licensing requirements, including the name of the organization that issues licenses and the regulations related to our type of program.
-Therefore, for your portfolio, you will begin your resource collection of important information that pertains to your profession.
+For your portfolio, you will begin your resource collection of important information that pertains to your profession.